 It consists of three germinal layers, i.e. ectoderm, mesoderm and endoderm.
 Their layers are responsible for forming various parts of the animal body later.

-After the formation of the gastrula, the liquid cavity blastocoel is eliminated, and another cavity is created, which is called endoderm.
+After the formation of the gastrula, the liquid cavity blastocoel is eliminated, and another cavity is created, called an endoderm.

 Comparison Table